buckl113/Insight/README.md

 The user can snap a photo by clicking on the "Snap Photo" button and saves the photo as "image".
 ## image_plot
 This takes an image variable that was likely snapped by either the camera function or the paint function.
-It displays the image on an x-y plot.
+It displays the image  and then plots the image on an x-y graph.
 ## alignment
 This program allows the user to input the url of two different photos.
 The program uses python to allow the user to change the horizontal or vertical alignments of the photos, fade one photo into the other, change the size of each photo, and rotate the photos.